 - 1. Number of new hires that meet the definition of a Section 3 resident - 2.
 Total dollar amount of construction contracts awarded during the reporting period - 3.
 Dollar amount of construction contracts awarded to Section 3 businesses during the reporting period - 4.
 Number of Section 3 businesses receiving the construction contracts - 5.
-Total dollar amount of non-construction contracts awarded during the reporting period - 6.
-Dollar amount of non-construction contracts awarded to Section 3 businesses during the reporting period - 7.
-Number of Section 3 businesses receiving the non-construction contracts
+Total dollar amount of nonconstruction contracts awarded during the reporting period - 6.
+Dollar amount of nonconstruction contracts awarded to Section 3 businesses during the reporting period - 7.
+Number of Section 3 businesses receiving the nonconstruction contracts services, and is not otherwise employed at any time in construction work (42 USC 5310; Section 1205 of Pub.
+L. No. 111-32; 24 CFR section 570.603).